 Dedicated hosting is a powerful form of business web hosting.
-It is mainly used by companies to publish high traffic, custom-built websites, or to run key business applications - like customer database systems.
+It is mainly used by companies to publish high traffic, custom-built websites, or to run key business applications - like customer relationship managemnet (CRM) systems.
 However, dedicated hosting is not for everyone

 Dedicated hosting: how it works